falconry/falcon/docs/api/status.rst

     resp.status = falcon.HTTP_CONFLICT

 Using these constants helps avoid typos and cuts down on the number of string objects that must be created when preparing responses.
+However, starting with Falcon version 3.0, an LRU is used to enable efficient use of :class:`http.HTTPStatus` and bare ``int`` codes as well (currently only implemented for the ASGI interface; see also:
+:attr:`~falcon.asgi.Response.status`).

-Falcon also provides a generic ``HTTPStatus`` class.
-Raise this class from a hook, middleware, or a responder to stop handling the request and skip to the response handling.
+Falcon also provides a generic :class:`~.HTTPStatus` class.
+Simply raise an instance of this class from any hook, middleware, or a responder to stop handling the request and skip to the response handling.
 It takes status, additional headers and body as input arguments.

 HTTPStatus
 ----------